-- 1) Where California Government Code Section 53601 specifies a percentage limitation for a particular category of investment, that percentage is applicable only at the date of purchase. - 2) The rating criteria will apply at the time of purchase.
-If an eligible investment is downgraded after purchase to a rating category which is below the minimum required, the Deputy Finance Director will document his/her analysis and recommendation for disposition of the security for review and approval by the Finance Director / Treasurer. - 3) Securities shall not be purchased with trading or speculation (such as anticipating an appreciation of capital value through changes in market interest rates) as the dominant criterion for the section of the security, - 4) Transfer of funds to any one institution of more than \$5,000,000 shall be approved by the Finance Director/Treasurer. - 5) All new financial institutions or primary dealers not already approved by professional money managers working with the City shall be approved by the Finance Director/Treasurer. - 6) Trading is prohibited when cash or securities are not available to pay for the securities being purchased.
-Taking of short position, i.e. selling securities which the City does not own, is also prohibited. - 7) Written policies and procedures for the delegation of authority for all investment activities shall be strictly followed. - 8) Written investment procedures shall be strictly followed. - 9) In case a financial institution or depository is downgraded, the Finance Director/Treasurer shall promptly make and implement an informed decision on whether to sell, withdraw, or retain any security or deposit in the City portfolio issued or held by such affected financial institution or depository. - 10) Written policies and procedures for the selection and maintenance of qualified financial institutions should be strictly followed.
-The Finance Director/Treasurer shall continue to monitor financial institutions' credit characteristics and financial history throughout the period in which City funds are deposited or invested.
+- 1) Adequate liquidity equivalent to six-month expenditures shall be maintained. - 2) No more than 50% of the overall City portfolio shall mature beyond 2 years. - 31) Where California Government Code Section 53601 specifies a percentage limitation for a particular category of investment, that percentage is applicable only at the date of purchase. - 42) The rating criteria will apply at the time of purchase.
+If an eligible investment is downgraded after purchase to a rating category which is below the minimum required, the Finance Manager will document his/her analysis and recommendation for disposition of the security for review and approval by the Finance Director / Treasurer. - 53) Securities shall not be purchased with trading or speculation (such as anticipating an appreciation of capital value through changes in market interest rates) as the dominant criterion for the section of the security, - 64) Transfer of funds to any one institution of more than \$5,000,000 shall be approved by the Finance Director/Treasurer.

+- 75) All new financial institutions or primary dealers not already approved by professional money managers working with the City shall be approved by the Finance Director/Treasurer. - 86) Trading is prohibited when cash or securities are not available to pay for the securities being purchased.
+Taking of short position, i.e. selling securities which the City does not own, is also prohibited. - 97) Written policies and procedures for the delegation of authority for all investment activities shall be strictly followed. - 408) Written investment procedures shall be strictly followed. - 440) In case a financial institution or depository is downgraded, the Finance Director/ Treasurer shall promptly make and implement an informed decision on whether to sell, withdraw, or retain any security or deposit in the City portfolio issued or held by such affected financial institution or depository. - 4210) Written policies and procedures for the selection and maintenance of qualified financial institutions should be strictly followed.
+The Finance Director/ Treasurer shall continue to monitor financial institutions' credit characteristics and financial history throughout the period in which City funds are deposited or invested.